Muhammadu Bello Kagara

-Muhammadu Bello Kagara /ha/ (1890 - 1971) was an educator, a writer and a royalist.
+Muhammadu Bello Kagara (1890 - 1971) was an educator, a writer and a royalist.
 He wrote the famous book novel known as Gandoki, the novel is a manuscript written during a literature bureau competition organized in 1933 by Rupert East.
 His book Ganɗoki was considered either first or second book to be published in the entire Northern Nigeria, the first or the second being Ruwan Bagaja by Abubakar Imam.

 Early life

 Kagara was born to the family of the Alkali (chief judge) of Kagara, called Shehu Usman.
-When he was a young boy, his parents fled Kontagora alongside Sarkin Sudan Nagwamatse to prevent themselves from being under the control of occupying British force.
+When he was a young boy, his parents fled Kontagora alongside Sarkin Sudan Nagwamatse to prevent themselves from being under the control of occupying British forces.

 Education

 Kagara was once a student at Nassarawa School, later on, after his graduation, he taught Islamic religious and Arabic studies at Katsina College (now Barewa College) until 1945.
 Prior to joining the college, he taught at the Zaria Provincial School (Alhudahuda College).